 Receipt of Universal Credit is dependent on you signing a claimant commitment and being placed into a group that determines what you have to do in order to continue receiving the benefit.

 People in this group are deemed ready for work and are expected to actively seek and be available for work.

 People in this group are not considered ready for full-time work but are expected to prepare themselves for going into work.
 This group includes people with a disability or health condition which means they have a limited capability for work.
 It also includes people with a two year old child.

 People in this group are not expected to look for work but are required to attend occasional work focused interviews to ensure they do not lose touch with the labour market.
-This group includes lone parents and primary carers for children between the age of one and five.
+This group includes lone parents and primary carers for children between the age of one and three.

 People in this group have no work condition as they are not considered to be able to work at all.
-This includes people with a disability or health condition which prevents them from working or who are lone parents or the primary carer for a child under the age of one.
+This includes people with a disability or health condition which prevents them from working or who are carers, lone parents or the primary carer for a child under the age of one.